Cancún: Public safety concerns

-There have been violent acts in the city related to drug trafficking.
-Between 2013 and 2016 there were 76 murders: 31 in 2016, and at least 193 in 2017, the vast majority related to drug trafficking.
+There have been a number of violent acts in the city related to drug trafficking.
+Between 2013 and 2016, there were 76 murders: 31 in 2016, and at least 193 in 2017, the vast majority related to drug trafficking.
 Most have occurred in the urban nucleus, and there have been various violent episodes with firearms in the so-called "Zona Hotelera".
 Beginning in 2018 with a high wave of violence, Cancún is above the national average in homicides.
-In January 2018 alone there were 33 homicides, triple the number from January 2017.
+In January 2018 alone, there were 33 homicides, triple the number from January 2017.

-The violent acts have begun to put pressure on the tourism industry, where in January 2019, Cancún saw its first decrease in international passengers in seven years.
+Sargassum

+Starting in 2015, Cancun tourism was significantly impacted by the appearance of large amounts of smelly, unsightly brown Sargassum seaweed on its white sand beaches every summer.
+By 2021, Sargassum season had become an annual occurrence at many Caribbean beach destinations, including Cancun.

 Geography

 City layout

 Apart from the island tourist zone (part of the Mesoamerican Barrier Reef System), the Mexican residential section of the city, the downtown part of which is known as "El Centro", follows a master plan that consists of "supermanzanas" (superblocks), giant trapezoids with a central, open, non-residential area cut in by u-shaped residential streets.